-Though I have yet to see his first two films, this marks the first time I’ve deeply connected with Anderson’s work, and not coincidentally the first time I felt his characters were entirely believable and that he didn’t attempt to shoehorn thematic meaning into a story that didn’t have or need it.
+Though I have yet to see his first two films, this marks the first time I’ve deeply connected with Anderson’s work [2020 note: I’ve since come around fully on There Will Be Blood], and not coincidentally the first time I felt his characters were entirely believable and that he didn’t attempt to shoehorn thematic meaning into a story that didn’t have or need it.
 At last it seems to me that he’s let go of our hands and given us truly free reign to uncover the inner lives of two (or perhaps three) extremely well-drawn characters, both of whom we come to know intimately, and how the collision of their worlds alters them.
 Each is a complete story unto itself, and because the film builds into disappointment and disillusionment rather than any climactic peak, what’s fascinating about The Master is how the short-lived involvement of Freddie Quell (Joaquin Phoenix) in the cult of personality led by Lancaster Dodd (Philip Seymour Hoffman) rattles both these deeply troubled men to their cores.
 In the end, The Master does say something about us and about twentieth century life, but it’s not something that can really be expressed verbally, much less something most Americans particularly want to hear — less instructive than a cry of despair, tempered by a miniscule volume of hope.

 But I hate the idea of dispensing this sophisticated near-masterpiece with any kind of pared-down psychological or rational meaning, since the entire purpose of the film is the meaning we ourselves derive from it.
 It’s for this reason that I found it the most thought-provoking film or book I’d been exposed to for most of the year; coincidentally I’d been reading about the time period depicted in the film extensively for a time and to whatever extent I can know this, I think it’s not a small achievement that The Master feels as though it embodies that time and place, America in the postwar period, as well as any film made now possibly could.
 And I don’t simply mean in terms of authenticity and production design but in the all-encompassing idea of parallel societies, of drifting apart from an increasingly interconnected world, and of the cogs turning and putting so much of the culture of the next half-century into place.
 You can feel all that in this movie, like some Beat poet’s ramble, just big shadowy constructs being built, tracks being laid down, the sense of being caught in the limbo between two major acts of an evolving world.